Dr. Julian Damashek

 Hailey Goldberg (UGA ’20)

-Hailey dove into bioinformatics to learn about the ecology of freshwater Thaumarchaeota from metagenomes.
+Hailey dove into bioinformatics to learn about the ecology of freshwater Thaumarchaeota from using shotgun metagenomes.
 She quickly became an expert at finding typos in scripts.
 Hailey completed a MS in Biology (Recombinant DNA Technology track) at NYU and just started a Ph.D. in the BCMB Allied program at Weill Cornell Medicine Graduate School of Medical Sciences!

-Aimee Okotie-Oyekan (UGA ’17)
+Aimée Okotie-Oyekan (UGA ’17)

 Aimee first learned the fun of working with Thaumarchaeota in the laboratory before mastering the art of DNA extraction and qPCR, and is a co-author on a manuscript on marine polyamine-N oxidation published in Limnology & Oceanography, a manuscript on MGII Euryarchaeota ecology in the South Atlantic Bight published in ISME Communications, and a forthcoming manuscript on nitrification in coastal Antarctic waters (currently under review…).
 She is currently pursuing a MS in the Environmental Studies Program at the University of Oregon and has an excellent website.
 We occasionally took breaks from sampling at Sapelo Island to go tromp around the insanely beautiful and desolate beaches!